 The Pool at Evergreen Lodge

-The pool is a nice size, roomy, salt water, solar heated with a 14 adult size hot tub.
+The pool is a nice size, roomy, saltwater, solar heated with a 14 adult size hot tub.
 There is a walk-up pool bar, and during the summer you can purchase a wristband for the summer BBQ buffet and eat on the pool deck.
 There’s also mocktails for the kids, happy hour and lunch menu.
-For other dining options, there is a main lodge restaurant (food was great), a pool hall and bar that serves food, and there is a general store onsite that sells liquor, soda and groceries as well as coffee and breakfast items.
+For other dining options, there is the main lodge restaurant (food was great), a pool hall and bar that serves food, and there is a general store on site that sells liquor, soda and groceries as well as coffee and breakfast items.

 Additional Excursions and Adventures to Enjoy, In and Out of Yosemite Park